bb-io/MicrosoftOutlook/README.md

 1. Navigate to apps and search for Microsoft 365 Email.
 2. Click _Add Connection_.
+3. Select the connection type you want to use: either standard OAuth or OAuth (Emails only) to only send emails.
-3. Name your connection for future reference e.g. 'My organization'.
+4. Name your connection for future reference e.g. 'My organization'.
-4. Click _Authorize connection_.
+5. Click _Authorize connection_.
-5. Follow the instructions that Microsoft gives you, authorizing Blackbird.io to act on your behalf.
+6. Follow the instructions that Microsoft gives you, authorizing Blackbird.io to act on your behalf.
-6. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.
+7. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.

 ![Connecting](image/README/connecting.png)